paveldn/HaierProtocol/README.md

 # HaierProtocol
 Haier communication protocol library

+## General description
+Haier protocol has two versions.
+One is used for older HVAC units that work with the SmartAir2 application.
+Another is for newer units that work with the hOn application.
+Those version commands are different but the frame structure and transport level of protocol are the same.

+## Haier frame

 This library implements the transport level of a communication protocol for Haier HVAC units.

 Can be used to support both versions of protocols:
   * Smart Air 2: https://www.haierhvac.eu/en/product/residential/tundra-20-0